Joiry/HSL_Carp/Part_02a.md

 > ~~~
-> Control_A.fastq Control_B.fastq Control_SS.fastq SRR097977.fastq SRR098026.fastq
+> Control_A.fastq Control_B.fastq Control_SR.fastq SRR097977.fastq SRR098026.fastq
 > ~~~

 The `*` is expanded to include any file that ends with `.fastq`.